+MKT 278♦

-MKT 278 Hazardous Materials in Transportation
+Hazardous Materials in Transportation

 Safe handling and transportation of hazardous materials and waste are discussed.
-Also covered will be OSHA, EPA
+Also covered will be OSHA, EPA and the "Right to Know" requirements as they relate to the transportation and distribution industry and protection of the general public.
+One year of business or transportation experience is recommended.

-MKT 281 \$ 3 credits Cooperative Work Experience
+MKT 281♦ 3 credits Cooperative Work Experience